fbpx

 Central Flying School RNZAF

 The badge of the Central Flying School (CFS) features a pelican with Naval Crown collar wounding itself.
-This design alludes to the association between the RNZAF Central Flying School and the RAF Central Flying School (whose badge features similar imagery), an affiliation that was approved by Her Majesty the Queen back in 1957.
+This design alludes to the association between the RNZAF Central Flying School and the RAF Central Flying School (whose badge features similar imagery), an affiliation that was approved by Her Majesty Queen Elizabeth II back in 1957.
 CFS is responsible for training the NZDF’s flying instructors and also provides pilots for the RNZAF’S aerobatic display team, The ‘Black Falcons’.
-Their motto, “Puta Ki Te Rangi”, translating as “Come forth to the sky”, reflects the School’s focus on producing highly skilled flying instructors.
+Its motto, ‘Puta Ki Te Rangi’, translating as ‘Come forth to the sky’, reflects the school’s focus on producing highly skilled flying instructors.

 No. 2 Technical Training School RNZAF